 But a number of earlier commoner brides were not in fact such outsiders as might appear.
 Elizabeth Woodville’s father might have been a mere knight, but her mother, Jacquetta, sprang from the ruling house of Luxembourg.
 Henry VIII’s second wife, Anne Boleyn, (like her cousin Catherine Howard, Henry’s fifth wife) was a granddaughter of the Duke of Norfolk.
 Kate and William are actually 14th cousins once removed, but it’s still something new to find manual labourers within living memory on her mother’s side of the family tree.

-The Queen’s younger children, like her sister Princess Margaret, have all made non-royal and, indeed, non-aristocratic marriages, albeit to those who moved in royal circles.
+Queen Elizabeth II’s younger children, like her sister Princess Margaret, have all made non-royal and, indeed, non-aristocratic marriages, albeit to those who moved in royal circles.
 Then again, the British aristocracy, and the royal family too, have always maintained their vigour on a steady supply of fresh blood.
 Witness here the Downton Abbey-style influx of ‘dollar princesses’ – American heiresses marrying into the British aristocracy – around the turn of the last century.
 The affection in which the Queen Mother was held paved the way for non-royal brides ahead.
 And the new wave of royal brides are important – perhaps more so than ever in the new, feminised climate of the 21st century.

 The media furore around Kate might look like that around Diana, Princess of Wales.
 The concern of Prince William – and of Buckingham Palace, of course – has been to ensure it never takes on the same destructive edge.
 But that cuts both ways.
 In the years of Diana’s long estrangement from Prince Charles, every story about her was essentially a story against the monarchy.
 That’s not how it plays today, with the royals’ new media star singing from the same hymn sheet as the rest of the family.